 Cancer is never a word you expect to hear.
 As soon as it was spoken, Lisa and I felt darkness closing in all around us.
 Crushing our hands together, we silently asked, “God, are you there?
 Did you hear these results?
 It’s cancer, God.
-Cancer!?”
+Cancer!”

-His answer at first seemed a bit foggy.
-As a believer I know that yes, of course He is here.
-But at times I still find myself fighting the darkness and asking why?
-Why God?
+At first, His answer seemed a bit foggy.
+As a believer, I know that He has promised He will never leave me.
+But at times, I still find myself fighting the darkness and asking, “Why God?
 Why does it seem that we have to go through one dark closet right after another?
-How much can we take?
+How much can we take?”

 It hasn’t been easy, but Lisa and I are finding that place of peace in the darkness as we look to the light of our Savior.
-Yes, God is with us, and it’s going to be okay no matter the outcome.
+Yes, God is with us, and it’s going to be okay, no matter the outcome.
 God is stronger than cancer.
 He is brighter than the darkest night.
 He is the healer and the redeemer of life.
-And He will see us through this dark season, and the next.
+And He will see us through this dark season and the next.

-“God, are You here?”
+“God, are You there?”

 “Yes, I’m here, George.
 Don’t be afraid.”